jjt/jjt.github.io/_posts/2013-11-25-why-any-developer-should-check-out-the-ergodox-keyboard.md

 ---
 published: false
-title: Why any developer should check out the ErgoDox keyboard
+title: "The ErgoDox keyboard a year in, and why you should get one"
 layout: post
 ---